Nutrients: Definition, Examples, Meaning, Vitamins, Minerals, Macronutrients

 • Vitamins: Assure immune function, the correct production of energy, and help maintain healthy bones.
 They derive from fruits and vegetables, dairy products, and meat.

-• Minerals: They underlie the health of bones, muscle functioning, and nerve signalling.
+• Minerals: They support the health of bones, muscle functioning, and nerve signalling.
 This includes calcium, potassium, iron, and zinc, attained from leafy greens, nuts, and seeds, and from animal products such as red meat.

 The essential nutrients are those not produced by the organism and, therefore usually must be ingested.